fastrgv/ada-sdl2/README.md

 	b) libio_h.ads
 	c) sdl_events_h.ads
 5) the contents of sdl_h.ads was moved into sdl.ads
 6) stdio_h.ads was omitted, as well as several other generated specs that seemed unused.
-Thus, the resulting binding may be incomplete...yet, more complete than my previous binding to SDL2.
-Moreover, I heard that they typically try to make new versions of SDL2 backward compatible.
-So this binding may be adequate indefinitely.
+Thus, the resulting binding may be incomplete.
+I believe that new versions of SDL2 are backward compatible, so this binding may be adequate indefinitely.
 7) types defined in files x86_64_linux* were replaced by types from interfaces.c.

 --------------------------------